Arnav-Mathur07/DoHad/README.md

 The scientific basis of this project rests on several key areas of developmental toxicology and environmental health:

 ### 1. The DOHaD Hypothesis
-Organisms are highly sensitive to their environment during early development.
-Environmental stressors (such as nutrition or toxicants) can trigger permanent changes in physiology and structure through **fetal programming**.
-These shifts, while sometimes serving as immediate adaptations to survive in-utero stress, often lead to a mismatch with the postnatal environment, increasing the risk of chronic diseases in adulthood.
+During early development, organism are physiologically most adaptable to the environment.
+However, environmental stressors (nutrition,  toxicants) of the environment can induce irreversible alterations of structure and physiology via fetal programming,  which although may reflect adaptations to in-utero stress,  could contribute to the increased to the postnatal environment and to heightened risks of later-life, non-communicable diseases.

 ### 2. Epigenetic Modifications
-Heavy metals do not necessarily alter DNA sequences directly.
-Instead, they interfere with epigenetic mechanisms.
-Prenatal metal exposure can alter **DNA methylation patterns**, modify **histones**, and disrupt **non-coding RNA expression**.
-These changes can silenece or overexpress genes regulating cellular differentiation, leaving a molecular footprint that persists throughout the individual's life.
+Heavy metals may not actually change DNA,  but they may hamper epigenetic processes.
+Exposure to metals during the prenatal period hasbeen linked to changed methylation profiles,  changes to histones and changes in non-coding RNA expression which may silence or over-express genes that govern cellular differentiation,  which results in an indelible footprint that will stay with the individual forever.

 ### 3. Fetal Organogenesis & Tissue-Specific Vulnerability
-During gestation, organs develop at different rates.
-Exposure to developmental toxicants during these precise windows can disrupt tissue development:
+During gestation,  different organ systems develop at various points in time.
+Contact with developmental toxicants during critical time frames can affect the development of tissues by:

-*   **Neurodevelopment:** Metals like Lead and Mercury easily cross the blood-brain barrier, altering synaptic connectivity and neural stem cell differentiation.
+Neurodevelopment: Metals (e.g.,  Lead,  Mercury) readily cross the blood-brain barrier,  thus affecting synaptic connectivity and neural differentiation of stem cells.

-*   **Cardiovascular System:** Arsenic exposure impairs endothelial function and microvascular development, laying the groundwork for adult hypertension and cardiovascular disease.
+Cardiovascular System:  Endothelial dysfunction and altered microvasculature development following arsenic exposure provide a precursor to adult hypertension and cardiovascular disease.

-*   **Renal Development:** Cadmium accumulates in the developing renal cortex, reducing nephron endowment and predisposing individuals to chronic kidney disease (CKD).
+Renal Development.2Cadmium builds up in the developing renal cortex,  decreasing nephron endowment and increasing the risk of CKD.

 ---